Warning: This article contains spoilers for Lev Grossman’s “The Magicians.”

 Quentin, like most people at some point or another, insists to himself that he was made for more than mediocrity.
 He thinks that, “his real life, the life he should be living, had been mislaid through some clerical error by the cosmic bureaucracy.
 This couldn’t be it.
 It had been diverted somewhere else, to somebody else, and he’d been issued this shitty substitute faux life instead.”
 I recognize the irony in how my own disillusionment with the novel mirrors Quentin’s dissatisfaction with real life, but if Quentin defends Fillory as a world in which “things mattered in a way they didn’t in this world” and if Grossman cannot convince the reader that the same is true of “The Magicians,” then the author squanders his only thread of thematic truth.
 If Grossman is instead subtly critiquing Quentin’s beliefs, he is again unsuccessful; what is the point of literature if it just perpetuates its own pointlessness?

 Quentin himself is bland and narcissistic, ungenerous in the way of the “nice guy” and judgmental under the pretense of sophistication.
-His obnoxious intellectualism and sexual exploits are, I suppose, intended to be sympathetic, and yet all they do is make him distastefully self-obsessed.
+His obnoxious intellectualism and sexual exploits are, I suppose, intended to be interesting, and yet all they do is make him distastefully self-obsessed.
 His defining character traits are his disillusionment and his selfish restlessness, his personalized brand of entitlement; he never grows out of his demand for more from the universe.
 He ignores genuine intimacy out of a misplaced superiority complex; he even complains that his crush’s kindness makes it harder for him to endure her rejection, since “somehow it made it worse that she was always so nice to him.”

 Alice, Quentin’s love interest and the closest “The Magicians” has to a Hermione, is the book’s best character; she’s driven, secretive, wounded, talented, jealous, superior, self-sacrificing.
 Eliot and Julia, Quentin’s friends from Brakebills and Brooklyn, respectively, are the runners-up, and neither of them are afforded anywhere near the attention that they merit as secondary characters.
 Eliot is sardonic, desperate, reflective, self-determined, authentic, but readers only get glimpses of him since Quentin has no interest in Eliot’s psyche; Julia’s dramatic about-face from overachieving schoolgirl to fragile, paranoid hedge witch likewise transpires almost entirely outside of Quentin’s storyline.
 “The Magicians” reminds me of “Twilight” in that its supporting players are far more compelling than its supposed protagonist.